Plain-English estate planning guides

 -

-Beneficiary Designations: The Most-Overlooked Move in Estate Planning
+Beneficiary Designations: The Most-Overlooked Step

 Beneficiary designations on retirement accounts, life insurance, and bank accounts pass directly to the named person and override your will.
 Updating them costs nothing and takes about an hour.
 Here's why it's the single highest-leverage move most families miss.